This post is a DIY Bug Out Bag (BOB) summary for food, supplies and tactical gear, for everyday carry and emergency preparedness.

 What is a Bug Out Bag (BOB)?

 There are hundreds of lists that identify what someone else thinks you should put in your bug out bag.
-Instead of trying to identify every item, we want you to think about why you need a bug out bag and what you need in your bug out bag.
+Instead of trying to identify every item, we want you to think about why you need a BOB and what you need in your bug out bag.

-What do you need a bug out bag for?
+What is a bug out bag used for?

-What types of emergencies are you planning for – fire, snowstorm, tornado, hurricane, car accident, earthquake and so on.
-A sunburn kit won't help much if you need a frostbite kit (or vice versa).
-Will you be out in the middle of nowhere where it will take 2 hours before help arrives or where another car might not see you for days or will you be in the city where cash and a backup cellphone or charger might be more important?
+Will you be out in the middle of nowhere where it will take two hours before help arrives or where another car might not see you for days or will you be in the city where cash and a backup cellphone or charger might be more important?

 - Walking Clothes (full change of clothes, including underwear)

 - Food and water (24 to 72 hours or more)

 - PAPER MAPS & compass to get you home if your phone GPS stops working

 If you have to travel on foot remember the military saying “ounces equal pounds and pounds equal pain”.
 Only pack what you need and what you need and what you will use.
 What you need will determine what you stock in your kit.